dxatscale/sfpowerscripts/docs/_docs/Tasks/Common-Utility-Tasks/Create and Delete a Scratch Org.md

 **Changelog**

+* 7.0.4 Refactored to use revamped folder structure
 * 5.0.2 Minor Logging fixes
 * 5.0.1 Added option to review the created Scratch Org in Summary Tab, Scratch Org cleanup without using an additional delete task, automatically handled by as a post execution step
 * 4.1.1 Updated with Telemetry